shanopow/fall_clone/README.md

 Made just to see how to manage a large clump of different files and systems stuck together.

 Implemented in python, with some json for storage and only a few non-standard dependencies. (e.g. getch, colorama).
-All imports needed listed in main.py.
+All imports listed in requirements.txt.

 # To-Do
 A few little tasks I want to implement still.